 What documents are required for a home loan when self-employed?

-Requirements can vary according to the application and the loan amount requested, but self-employed buyers will generally need to provide the following:
+Requirements can vary according to specific financing providers, type of application and the loan amount requested, but self-employed buyers will generally need to provide the following:

 • Personal and business bank statements

-• Their company, closed-corporation (CC) or Trust statutory documents;
+• Statutory documents for their company, closed-corporation (CC) or Trust

 Zartz advises that its prudent for self-employed buyers to ensure that their financial affairs are in order well before making an offer on a property as it will not only improve their chances of approval it will also avert costly delays.